clearent/android-idtech-sdk/README.md

 ## Creating a transaction token to represent a manually entered card.

-In the libs folder is a newer version of the clearent idtech android jar - sdk/lib/clearent-idtech-android-2.0.20181015095526.jar (do not use older jar).
+In the libs folder is a newer version of the clearent idtech android jar - clearent-idtech-android-2.0.20190122192757.jar.
 Support has been added so you can manually enter a card and have it stored using our 'mobile jwt' solution.

 The demo has an example: